-- use with adequate ventilation

-- avoid vapor inhalation

-provide local exhaust ventilet

-- use in a fume hood
+- use with adequate ventilation - use in a fume hood

-- provide local exhaust ventilation
+- avoid vapor inhalation - provide local exhaust ventilation

 Ventilation recommendations must be adapted to the worksite and the specific process.
 For assistance in determining specific ventilation requirements for your work situation, contact REM.